mariopineda/drpineda.ca/_posts/2014-12-15-Pencil-wielding-ninjas.md

 ---
 layout: post
 title: Pencil wielding ninjas in the classroom
 description: Can a pencil be more than just your average run of the mill pencil?
 The legendary Palomino Blackwing Pearl can take a student or teacher's writing to new heights.
-We have taken a batch of the Pearls for a spin and are blown away by how much writing and sketching can be transformed this unassuming pencil.
+We have taken a batch of the Pearls for a spin and are blown away by how much writing and sketching can be transformed by this unassuming pencil.
 modified: 2014-12-15
 category:
 tags: